 – vegetables of your choice (I use purple cabbage, carrots, cherry tomatoes and onions) but you can also use peas, sweet corns, green beans, lady fingers, eggplant.. etc)

 1. Rice – Cook a pot of rice

-– Toast enough breadcrumbs with little olive oil on a non-stick pan – until golden brown.
+– Toast 1 cup of breadcrumbs with little olive oil on a non-stick pan – until golden brown.
 Set them aside.

 - prepare 3 bowls (1 with flour, 1 with beaten egg, 1 with toasted breadcrumbs)

 - pound the meat to make it thinner, then use hands to shape the meat back to its shape.
 Make many small cuts around the meat so they can be cooked evenly

 - season with salt and pepper, then coat it with normal flour